 Are you limiting capacity on the mountain?

-Will Twilight Skiing be offered on Thursday and Friday nights?
+Is Twilight Skiing offered on Thursday and Friday nights?

 Lessons & Rentals